Plants appeal to the senses - visitors of all ages are captivated by the sights, smells, sounds and textures that surround them in our Conservatory.

 - Rare and Endangered Species: A changing display of rare, threatened or endangered plants and habitats.

-- Southern Exposure: A micro-climate outdoor garden featuring North American plants native to the Southeast, the Southwest and Mexico.
+- Southern Exposure: A micro-climate outdoor garden featuring North American plants native to the Southeast, the Southwest and Mexico. *Closed for the season.

-- Children's Garden: an outdoor area where children can play in a garden and learn informally about plants.
+- Children's Garden: an outdoor area where children can play in a garden and learn informally about plants. *Closed for the season.